admindatahandbook/book/testing/index.md

 Figure \@ref(fig:introfig1) provides something of a taxonomy in regard to specialization and scope by placing the different access models of the case studies on two axes: the diversity of data or data providers and the diversity of users.
 There is the greatest potential for realizing specialization benefits or economies of scale when all researchers are affiliated with the same organization or when all data is similar and comes from the same data provider.
 The former means for example that user access protocols or security requirements can be tailored to one specific set of users, whereas the latter means that they can be customized and automated for the needs of one data provider, but also that staff will be able to develop deep expertise regarding the data and its idiosyncrasies.
 Economies of scope are more likely to be realized when many different users access the same data or when the same team of experts works with many different types of data sets or data providers, for example by building transferable expertise or utilizing systems and infrastructure to capacity.

 In one type of model for administrative data access, these benefits are realized by **a center or unit in long-term partnership with an institutional partner** that provides different data sets or the same type of data over many periods of time.
-Excellent examples in our case studies are chapter \@ref(sfusd) by Moonhawk Kim, Jim Shen, Laura Wentworth, Norma Ming, Michelle Reininger, and Eric Bettinger describing the Stanford-San Francisco Unified School District Partnership or chapter \@ref(iab) describing the IAB.
+Excellent examples in our case studies are chapter \@ref(sfusd) by Moonhawk Kim, Jim Shen, Laura Wentworth, Norma Ming, Michelle Reininger, and Eric Bettinger describing the Stanford-San Francisco Unified School District Partnership or chapter \@ref(iab) describing the RDC-IAB.
 In these settings, relationship-building between the data intermediary and the data provider and careful design of the legal and institutional framework ensure that policy interests and research conducted with the data are closely aligned.

 A dedicated data access center can provide additional value by creating access for data provider staff for policy analysis (or conducting such analysis) and by maintaining policy engagement after the research ends.
 Appropriate data use agreements can encourage researchers to contribute data cleaning, data documentation, or policy analysis to the center.
 Since the partnership is close and the data and its possible uses are well circumscribed, data extraction processes can typically be streamlined and partially automated, and DUAs can follow a template, facilitating and speeding up access for the benefit of all parties.
 Vibrant administrative research centers can also create a local ecosystem of like-minded experts and provide technical training and attractive prospects for high-caliber researchers and staff.

 Many **mature systems for research data access are hosted by universities that collaborate with specific governments**.
-Aside from the Stanford-SFUSD Partnership and the IAB, another example of this in the Handbook is the OLDA.
+Aside from the Stanford-SFUSD Partnership and the RDC-IAB, another example of this in the Handbook is the OLDA.
 The advantages of hosting the data at academic institutions are many: they often have an ethics review board (IRB) or can provide support for ethics review, they manage grants, they can supply space and an existing computing infrastructure, and can provide channels to other researchers as well as audiences (conferences, seminars, plenary discussions, events, etc.).
 Postdoctoral researchers and graduate and undergraduate students can contribute their skills to the data work; access to the data for their own research may provide additional incentives.
 Universities are often seen as more independent and less political or partisan than other policy research organizations such as think tanks.
 Chapter \@ref(olda) describes how OLDA's institutionalization as a center at Ohio State University facilitated long-term research projects across legislative cycles and associated changes in policy priorities.

-An alternative model involves locating a **data-sharing center within the data provider** as done in by the IAB (chapter \@ref(iab)) and the City of Cape Town (chapter \@ref(cct)).
+An alternative model involves locating a **data-sharing center within the data provider** as done in by the RDC-IAB (chapter \@ref(iab)) and the City of Cape Town (chapter \@ref(cct)).
 This has the advantage of ensuring that the data provider maintains a high level of oversight and control.
 It also can allow a wider user base since academic partnerships often restrict access to affiliated researchers.
 On the other hand, this type of access mechanism cannot take full advantage of the resources and capabilities of academic partnerships.
 Government entities, for example, may have limited resources and are often prohibited from accepting grant financing.

 In some cases, hybrid models are employed where a **university research center embeds staff with the data provider**, thus supplying the staff resources and university access while the data remains under the control of the data provider.
 This is an approach that the Abdul Latif Jameel Poverty Action Lab (J-PAL) has used in the past in a partnership with the Government of Tamil Nadu through the IDEA Lab in South Asia.
 Another path, taken by the Private Capital Research Institute (PCRI, chapter \@ref(pcri) by Josh Lerner, Leslie Jeng, and Therese Juneau), is to create an **entirely separate non-profit organization** with its own governance structures, while only housing the final data at a university-affiliated data archive.
 Such an approach may achieve some of the benefits of university location, such as trust in academic independence and clear governance, without incurring some of the bureaucratic and overhead expenses associated with universities.